 Back in 1929, the United States—like many other countries at the time—was on the Gold Standard, with the dollar redeemable in gold and pegged to its value.
 But after the Wall Street crash, nervous investors began to trade their dollars for gold.

 As former Fed chairman Ben Bernacke noted in a 2004 lecture, the Fed then moved to jack up interest rates higher to protect the dollar’s value.
-But those high interest rates made it difficult for businesses to borrow money that they needed to survive, and many ended up closing their doors instead.
+But those high-interest rates made it difficult for businesses to borrow the money that they needed to survive, and many ended up closing their doors instead.

 5. The Smoot-Hawley Act